BinaryMoon/wp-toolbelt/README.md

 * Only loads things when they are needed.
 JS and CSS are only loaded for activated modules.
 * No options.
 There's only one database option, and that's an array that stores what modules are active.
 * Uses the minimum code possible.
 Minimum Javascript and PHP.
 Less code means more speed, and fewer bugs.
+* All options are disabled by default.
+You enable just the ones you need.

 ## Privacy?
 GDPR?